KSP-CKAN/NetKAN-Infra/README.md

 #### Download Counter

-When started, it goes through the entire NetKAN metadata repository and collects the download counts for each of those mods, then commits them to the [metadata repository].
+Collects download counts for indexed mods and commits them to the [metadata repository].

 #### Status Page